 '''

 $ svn merge ^/calc/trunk

 --- Merging r381 through r385 into '.':

 U button.c

+README

+U

+--- Recording mergeinfo for merge of r381 through r385 into '.':

-U README
+U

 $ # build, test, ...

 $ svn commit -m "Final merge of trunk changes to my-calc-branch."

+Sending

-Sending .
+Sending

+button.c

-Sending button.c
+Sending

-Sending README
+README

 Transmitting file data ..

 Committed revision 390.

 '''

-Now, you use svn merge with the --reintegrate option to replicate your branch changes back into the trunk.
+Now, use svn merge with the --reintegrate option to replicate your branch changes back into the trunk.
 You'll need a working copy of /trunk.
-You can do this by either doing an svn checkout, dredging up an old trunk working copy from somewhere on your disk, or using svn switch (see the section called "Traversing Branches").
-Your trunk working copy cannot have any local edits or be at mixed-revisions (see the section called "Mixed-revision working copies").
-While these are typically best practices for merging, they are required when using the --reintegrate option.
+You can get one by doing an svn checkout, dredging up an old trunk working copy from somewhere on your disk, or using svn switch (see the section called "Traversing Branches").
+Your trunk working copy cannot have any local edits or contain a mixture of revisions (see the section called "Mixed-revision working copies").
+While these are typically best practices for merging anyway, they are required when using the --reintegrate option.